HackYourFuture-CPH/dotnet-masterclass/week5/lesson-plan.md

 Create an IMealService interface with `List<Meal> ListMeals` and `AddMeal(Meal meal)` methods.
 Create a FileMealService that implements IMealService:
   * "ListMeals()" method - reads and deserializes meals from the file
-  * "AddMeal" method - have it save (persist) meals to a file.
+  * "AddMeal" method - have it save (persist) meals to a file. **Remember:** call ListMeals to load all meals before adding new meal to the list.

 Register `FileMealService` as service using dependency injection.
 ```